-Care for 2 Rambunctious Beach Loving Rescues in Brazilian Fishing Village
+URGENT - 2 Boisterous Beach Loving Rescues Need Loving Care in Fishing Village

 I facilitate workshops around the world with the Alternatives to Violence Project (AVP).
 We go into prisons, schools and communities in over 40 countries.
 I am from the U.S. but I have permanent residence in Brasil and speak both Portuguese and Spanish fluently.
 I spend about 6 months a year away from my home - too much to have dogs, but they keep coming to me and I have a hard time saying "no"...
 I had 3 beautiful girls who were easy to look after: 2 went to stay with friends when I was gone and the 3rd (truly a "wild" dog who - unbeknownst to me - had lived for years in the scrub bush down the beach before deciding to adopt the 3 of us by climbing over the wall and immediately climbing back every time I put her back out) could stay home alone and a neighbor would feed her.

-At the moment, I am in Brasil and I should have put this ad up sooner but I thought a local person was going to be able to watch them.
-That has not worked out so I am putting this out now, just over a month before I leave - the dates may change by a few days at either end.
-I prefer to communicate with potential sitters (or anyone, for that matter) by talking rather than typing so it would be nice if you have Skype.
-Though I don't want to scare anyone away - they are not that incorrigible - this sit would be best for someone/s with experience with intelligent, head strong dogs.
+At the moment, I am in the U.S. I prefer to communicate with potential sitters (or anyone, for that matter) by talking rather than typing so it would be nice if we could talk by phone (we have an int'l phone call plan with very cheap calls to most countries) or video call if you have Skype.
+Though I don't want to scare anyone away - they are not incorrigible - this sit would be best for someone/s with experience with intelligent, head strong dogs.

-I only found two photos of my house (both during recent renovations - please excuse the messy veranda) in my computer and since my camera was stolen last week I can't take photos (I do not have a Smartphone).
+I only found two photos - not counting the star deck - of my house (both during recent renovations - please excuse the messy veranda) in my computer (I didn't take hardly any photos because the remodeling was not finished).
 The photos of my boys are over a year old so Tigger is bigger now (almost 18 kilos).
-Because they are rescues I don't know their exact ages but I know Tigger, who I found beside the highway as a puppy, will turn 2 sometime in May or June.
+Because they are rescues I don't know their exact ages but I know Tigger, who I found beside the highway as a puppy, will turn 2 sometime around May or June.
 Anubis, who weighs about 17.5 kilos will turn 3 probably around the same time. + More info

 Our Home & Location